-Although its water comes from the snow in the Julian Alps melting, the temperature stays at a reliable 26 degrees Celsius, which makes it a great swimming destination in the mountains, especially for the kids.
-Usually over shadowed by its sister lake, Bled, Bohinj is less touristy and boasts incredible scenery.
-On a lighter note, the word Bohinj means “godly” which if you ask me: it totally fits!
+Although its water comes from the snow in the Julian Alps melting, the temperature stays at a reliable 26 degrees Celsius, which makes it a great swimming destination in the mountains, especially for kids.
+Usually overshadowed by its sister lake, Bled, Bohinj is less touristy and boasts incredible scenery.
+On a lighter note, the word Bohinj means “godly” which if you ask me totally fits!

 One Day in Bohinj Itinerary

 Top things to do on Lake Bohinj, Slovenia